mike6612/GymTrack/README.md

 # GymTrack

-GymTrack is a web application designed as a note-taking hub where users can create personalized workout sessions and add detailed notes for each section.
-It serves as a comprehensive tool for tracking and organizing fitness routines and p## Table of Contents

-## Table of Contents
+GymTrack is a web application designed to support individuals in managing their fitness journey with a strong focus on organization.

 - [About](#about)
 - [Features](#features)